agentlang-ai/agentlang-clj/README.md

   :UserInstruction "You are an AI bot who tell jokes"}}
 ```

-Save this code to a file named `chat.al` and it's ready to be run as a highly-scalable service with ready-to-use
-HTTP APIs to interact with the agent.
+Save this code to a file named `chat.al` and it's ready to be run as a highly-scalable service with auto-generated HTTP APIs for interacting with the agent.
 But before you can actually run it, you need to install AgentLang.
 The next section will help you with that.

 ## Download and Install